EleventhJester/python-txt-to-pdf/README.md

 # python-txt-to-pdf
 A Text file to PDF converter because i needed it at the time.

-Simply edit the text file you would like to convert on line 7 (with the name of your text file)
+Simply edit the text file you would like to convert to pdf.

 run the program in your terminal:

+add the reportlab library to this file.

+pip install reportlab

 python .\example.txt.py